pascalbrax/psg/README.md

 Demo: http://www.scavenger.ch/images/

 **Installation:**
-* Make sure you have at least PHP 5.3 and GD library installed.
+* Make sure you have at least PHP 5.3 and EXIF extension and GD library installed.
 * Download ```gallery.php``` and put it in your images folder on your webserver.
 * Done.